XMPro/Multi-Agent/docs/installation.md

   type: "system",
   category: "memory_cycle",
   tags: ["observation", "reflection"],
-  description: "A prompt to rate the importance of an observation or a reflection on a scale of 0 to 1, with a customizable importance threshold.",
+  description: "Instructs the AI to provide an updated response based on the results of tool usage.",
   last_used_date: null,
   model_provider: "Ollama",
   model_name: "llama3",